 I also have a complete version of Fall Using Pics to Teach to help you teach and review reading, language, and figurative language skills.
 There's a mix of fall and Halloween themes, so it's perfect to use for a wider range of time and not just Thanksgiving.
 It covers Inference, Main Idea, Story Elements, Compare and Contrast, Sequencing, Cause and Effect, Fact and Opinion, Point of View, Nouns, Verbs, Adjectives, Prepositions, Adverbs, Idioms, Personification and Hyperbole, and Similes & Metaphors!

 Nobody is in school on Black Friday, but kids LOVE learning about this day!
 They see advertisements for it, hear parents talk about it, and now they can learn about it while practicing their math and literacy skills!
 It's FREE, and you can download this Black Friday math activity HERE.

 Thanksgiving Reading Skills Activities

-If you are looking for a huge review of skills, this may be just what you need!
+If you are looking for a huge review of skills, this fall bundle may be just what you need!
 You can either print the task cards out and play Scoot, do a scavenger hunt, incorporate games, or use them in literacy centers, or you can use the digital versions to help students practice their essential reading skills with a festive fall theme.
-Click HERE for this bundle of activities.
+Click HERE for this fall reading bundle of activities.